parijatmishra/parijatmishra.github.io/_posts/2024-09-30-social-proof-code-quality.md

    cryptography, secure secret handling, nuances of authentication and authorization protocols, and least-privilege principles and techniques.

-I am convinced that is your codebase is low-quality, that is, has a lot of technical debt, you won't be able to eliminate simple programming errors or take more advanced steps to improve security.
+I am convinced that if your codebase is low-quality, that is, has a lot of technical debt, you won't be able to eliminate simple programming errors or take more advanced steps to improve security.

 If your codebase has a lot of technical debt: